gvwilson/sensibleadventures/maddy-roo/old.md

 Its screen dimmed,
 leaving only the blinking light.

-Special Leaf put his arm around Maddy.
+Shaper Leaf put his arm around Maddy.
 "There is nothing we can do.
 It needs parts, and..."
-The tortoise shrugged helplessly.
+The old tortoise shrugged helplessly.
 "We don't have them."

 Maddy stood up,